-1. Select and use appropriate flow measurement and continuous monitoring devices and methods consistent with accepted scientific practices.

-- 2. Install, calibrate, and maintain these devices to ensure the accuracy of the measurements is consistent with the accepted industry standard, the manufacturer's recommendation, and approved O&M manual procedures for the device and the wastestream. - 3.
-Calibrate continuous monitoring instruments consistent with the manufacturer's recommendation. - 4.
+- 1. Select and use appropriate flow measurement and continuous monitoring devices and methods consistent with accepted scientific practices. - 2.
+Install, calibrate, and maintain these devices to ensure the accuracy of the measurements is consistent with the accepted industry standard, the manufacturer's recommendation, and approved O&M manual procedures for the device and the wastestream. - 3.
+Calibrate continuous monitoring instruments weekly unless it can demonstrate a longer period is sufficient based on monitoring records.
+The Permittee: - a.
+May calibrate apparatus for continuous monitoring of dissolved oxygen by air calibration. - b.
+Must calibrate continuous pH measurement instruments using a grab sample analyzed in the lab with a pH meter calibrated with standard buffers and analyzed within 15 minutes of sampling. - c.
+Must calibrate continuous chlorine measurement instruments using a grab sample analyzed in the laboratory within 15 minutes of sampling. - 4.
+Calibrate flow-monitoring devices at a minimum frequency of at least one calibration per year. - 5.
 Maintain calibration records for at least three years.